thomazbastiaanssen/Tjazi/README.md

 account for the effect of sex and smoking status.
 We will generate tables based on the fitting of these models.
-When interpreting these tables, we are typically mainly interested in the **Estimate** column, which is an estimate of the *β* (beta), and the **Pr(\>\|t\|)** column, which essentially depicts the p-values.
+When interpreting these tables, we are typically mainly interested in the **Estimate** column, which is an estimate of the $\beta$ (beta), and the **Pr(\>\|t\|)** column, which essentially depicts the p-values.
 In this case, the beta of a group can be readily interpreted as the difference between the means between the respective groups.
-Since we’ll be estimating a 95% confidence interval as well, We’ll also get two columns with the 2.5% and 97.5% points of the *β* estimate.
+Since we’ll be estimating a 95% confidence interval as well, We’ll also get two columns with the 2.5% and 97.5% points of the $\beta$ estimate.
 The top row, containing the **(Intercept)** gives an estimation of the overall mean of the data and can usually be ignored altogether, don’t get too excited if this has a low p-value.